hmrc/assets-frontend/CONTRIBUTING.md

 Search for **all** issues relating to your work that may have been raised prior to your pull request and [link to them](https://github.com/blog/957-introducing-issue-mentions) so we can keep our issue backlog tidy.

 If your pull request *closes* an issue then follow [this guide on GitHub](https://help.github.com/articles/closing-issues-via-commit-messages/)

+### Versioning

+Our internal build and release tooling is responsible for bumping the versions of the project.

+### Releasing

+Once the pull request has been merged, it is the joint responsibility of the Contributor and the Owning Team to:

+* Discuss the optimal timing of pre-production and production releases
+* Validate the functional and operational impact once the release reaches pre-production and production

+It's the responsibility of the Owning Team alone to deploy/schedule the release into the relevant pre-production and production environment(s).

 ## Frontend Principles